atomone-hub/genesis/CONSTITUTION.md

 The operations of the Treasury DAO must operate on an ICS secured zone outside of the hub.
-As an exception, the tokens of the Treasury DAO may reside on the the AtomOne Hub as a m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the AtomOne Hub.
+As an exception, the tokens of the Treasury DAO may reside on the AtomOne Hub as a m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the AtomOne Hub.